IBM-Blockchain-Archive/marbles/docs/tutorial_start_here.md

 This function creates a JSON message with all the needed data and uses our websocket to send it with `ws.send()`.

 The last piece of the puzzle is how Marbles realize the transfer is complete.
-Well marbles periodically checks on all the marbles and compares it to the last known state.
+Well, marbles will periodically check on all the marbles and compares it to the last known state.
 If there is a difference it will broadcast the new marble state to all connected JS clients.
 The clients will receive this websocket message and redraw the marbles.

 Now you know the whole flow.
 The admin moved the marble, JS detected the drag/drop, client sends a websocket message, marbles receives the websocket message, sdk builds/sends a proposal, peer endorses the proposal, sdk sends the proposal for ordering, the orderer orders and sends a block to peer, our peer commits the block, marbles node code gets new marble status periodically, sends marble websocket message to client, and finally the client redraws the marble in its new home.

 That’s it!
-Hope you had fun transfering marbles.
+Hope you had fun transferring marbles.